Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Dependence on Intrinsic Dimension

 \section{Dependence on Intrinsic Dimension}

-The rate of convergence of the empirical 1-Wasserstein distance $\wass(P_n,P)$ adapts to the intrinsic dimension of the population distribution \cite{dudley1969speed,boissard2014,niles2019estimation,weed2019sharp}.
-These results are derived under the assumption that $P$ is compactly supported, which is a reasonable compromise given the complexity of the $\text{Lip}_{1,0}$ class.
-For the smooth distance, the derived bounds imply that the function class in concern is much smaller.
-Indeed, Theorem \ref{thm: CLT for W1} shows that it is $P$-Donsker under mild moment assumptions.
-As shown next, in this case the dependence on the intrinsic dimension is captured by the Gaussian smoothing parameter $\sigma$.
-Our result allows for unbounded support, albeit under a stronger entropy condition.
+The rate of convergence of the empirical 1-Wasserstein distance $\wass(P_n,P)$ adapts to the intrinsic dimension of the population distribution \citep{dudley1969speed,boissard2014,niles2019estimation,weed2019sharp,lei2020, singh2018minimax}.
+For the SWD, while the rate is parametric irrespective of dimension, we next show that the dependence on the intrinsic dimension is captured by the Gaussian smoothing parameter~$\sigma$.